julianperrott/Blog/blog/content/post/LegacyAppContainer.md

 </pre>

 ### App pool idle timeout
 It makes sense to increase the idle timeout from the default 20 mins to something larger so that your application is more responsive after a period of inactivity.
+This may not be necessary if you have configured a health check.

 <pre class="prettyprint">
 import-module WebAdministration